How Much Do Extruder Screens Cost? (Factors and Cost Savings + Video)

 How Can I Reduce the Cost of My Extruder Screen?

-When it comes to reducing the cost of an extruder screen, there are multiple avenues you can take.
+When it comes to reducing the cost of an extruder screen or screen pack, there are multiple avenues you can take.
 Naturally, the best way to save money on extruder screens is to buy in bulk.

 To provide some context to this, when operators switch out dyes and set up the production line to accommodate a new extruder screen specification, it takes several hours.
 So, if you were to order 5,000 extruder screens every few months as opposed to 500 monthly, there will be major cost savings in the form of reduced labor costs.